athkarandikar/athkarandikar/README.md

-## 👋🏻 Hi there, I'm Atharva Karandikar.
+## 👋🏻 Hi there, I'm Atharva Karandikar
 ### 🧠 Summary
 I'm a detail-oriented, good leader, enthusiastic, and naturally curious computer engineering student.
 I demonstrated leadership by serving as the project lead for a government-funded project and the headboy at my school.
 I'm a proactive learner passionate about developing optimized solutions that enhance user experience.
 I am proficient in Java, C/C++, JavaScript programming languages, and SQL.
 On the web development side, I’m proficient in frameworks like NextJS and ReactJS.